-LEGEND LOVERS will get a dose of lore at Devils Tower KOA in Northeast Wyoming.
-Camping where “Close Encounters of the Third Kind” was filmed in 1977, you’ll be hanging out in movie history while enjoying nightly showings of Spielberg’s extraterrestrial classic.
-The national monument is also a sacred American Indian site, and you can find the stories behind its cultural significance at the visitor center.
-The campground offers tent rental, a heated pool, free Wi-Fi, evening hayrides, horseback riding and an on-site café.
+Legend lovers will get a dose of lore at Devils Tower KOA in Northeast Wyoming.
+Camping where “Close Encounters of the Third Kind” was filmed in 1977, hang out in movie history while enjoying nightly showings of Spielberg’s extraterrestrial classic.
+The national monument is also a sacred American Indian site; find the stories behind its cultural significance at the visitor center

-COWBOY WANNABES can put that cowboy hat and boots to good use with an overnight Western camping trip arranged by Bedroll & Breakfast in Northwest Wyoming.
+Those looking for that western experience can put that cowboy hat and boots to good use.
+Join an overnight Western camping trip arranged by Bedroll & Breakfast in Northwest Wyoming.
 You’ll take a sunset horseback wilderness tour, feast on a cookout-style dinner and then relax on beds inside lantern-lit tents.
 Wake up to breakfast and an optional half- or full-day horseback ride in the morning.
-It’s an experience meant to indulge the inner cowboy or cowgirl in all of us.
+Overall this experience is full of authentic cowboy adventures.

-friendlier place to rest than Sundance Campground and Trailhead in Northeast Wyoming, which is designed to accommodate horses with six open corrals and two eight-horse stalls.
-You and your horse will be close to the trailhead for the Sundance Trail System, which offers horseback riding, hiking and biking as well as snowshoeing in the winter.
+Horseback riders won’t find an equine-friendlier place to rest than Sundance Campground and Trailhead in Northeast Wyoming.
+It is designed to accommodate horses with six open corrals and two eight-horse stalls.
+You and your horse will be close to the trailhead for the Sundance Trail System, which offers amazing horseback trails.